Tune up your LaTeX documents in a fraction of time it normally requires.

 Can a beginner learn LaTeX using the Ultimate LaTeX Reference Guide alone?

 Not if you have no clue about what LaTeX is!
 The Ultimate LaTeX Reference Guide is construed as a catalogue of commands, environments and packages for quick reference purpose.
-It is not intended to be a manual that teaches LaTeX from scratch — although it could certainly help tremendously a bit in that regard.
+It is not intended to be a manual that teaches LaTeX from scratch — although it could certainly help tremendously in that regard.

 Does it cover the installation, the compiling process and the package maintenance aspects of LaTeX?